data-skeptic/blog/episodes/2022/political-digital-advertising-analysis.md

 # Political Digital Advertising Analysis
-On the show today, we are joined by NaLette Brodnax, a political scientist and an Assistant Professor in the McCourt School of Public Policy at Georgetown University.
-She joins us to discuss her work around [analyzing digital advertisements for elections](https://arxiv.org/abs/2012.05859).
+On the show today, we are joined by NaLette Brodnax, a political scientist and an Assistant Professor in the McCourt School of Public Policy at Georgetown University, who co-authored [analyzing digital advertisements for elections](https://journals.sagepub.com/doi/full/10.1177/10659129221078046).

 NaLette kicked off the discussion with an overview of how she got interested in digital advertising.
 Having learned how digital ads work, she wanted to delve into how governments are exploiting this technology for more reach during elections.
 She spoke about why advertisers are shifting away from long-standing television ads to digital ads.
 She also explained how digital ads started for political campaigns in the 2008 US presidential election and have progressed over the years.